Wednesday, January 14

 Several birds foraging (Dec, PA)

-Grasshopper Sparrows have a rising modulated flight call (Oct, NJ).
+Grasshopper Sparrows have a piercing rising irregularly modulated flight call (Oct, NJ).

 (from a camcorder)